 ADDITIONAL INFORMATION:

-Resume other prescribed medications you were taking prior to surgery, unless you have been told otherwise.s
+Resume other prescribed medications you were taking prior to surgery, unless you have been told otherwise on your discharge instructions.

+Do not take blood thinners or medication containing Aspirin™ until directed by your surgeon.

 Call your surgeon or go to the nearest Emergency Department if you have any of the following complaints: